RusFortunat/alternative-ML-lib-C2plus/README.md

 Open problems:

 1. Something is wrong with backprop method.
 The network cannot approach the negative target values.
+UPD: ReLU does indeed has a problem with negative target values.
+I think the backprop works fine, but I need to reimplement the linear regression test.